Yechezkel Taub (Yablon): Palestine

 The result was a village on the brink of starvation.
 Taub negotiated with the Jewish National Fund.
 Their agreement called for the land to be turned over to the JNF, the village to be moved off the hilltop, closer to the farming valley, for crops and orchards to replace dairy farming, for expert farmers from Hapoel Hamizrachi to join the community and be given land stakes, and for unproductive members of the community to return to Poland until the enterprise could support them.
 In return, the JNF provides funds to sustain the people and to seed the new enterprise.

 By 1938, things were beginning to turn around, but were still shaky.
-Some wanted to return to Poland, but there was no money to give them to purchase tickets.
-Simultaneously, some of the early investors wanted either land they had been promised, or their money back.
+Some wanted to return to Poland, but there was no money to buy them tickets.
+Simultaneously, some of the early investors wanted either the land they had been promised or their money back.
 Neither was possible, as the JNF had been given the land, and money was not yet available from the new enterprise.
 The investors were threatening him.
 Taub was forced to go to America to raise more funds.